Quasi-fibered boundary pseudodifferential operators: Parametrix construction of Dirac operators

 In particular, $\eth_{S_i}$ acting formally on $L^2_w(S_i;\ker\eth_{v,i})$ is unitarily equivalent to $D_{S_i}$ acting formally on $L^2_{b}(S_i;\ker D_{v,i})$.
 As for \eqref{do.15}, the indicial family \eqref{do.24} can be seen as the Mellin transform of

-To formulate our main assumption on the indicial family of $D_{\QFB}$, notice finally that $D_{S_i}$ anti-commutes with $c$, so that $cD_{S_i}$ is formally self-adjoint as a wedge operator acting formally on $L^2_b(S_i;E)$. \begin{assumption} For $H_i$ maximal or submaximal, we suppose that the wedge operator
+To formulate our main assumption on the indicial family of $D_{\QFB}$, notice finally that $D_{S_i}$ anti-commutes with $c$, so that $cD_{S_i}$ is formally self-adjoint as a wedge operator acting formally on $L^2_b(S_i;E)$. \begin{assumption} For $H_i$ a boundary hypersurface, we suppose that the wedge operator